 Insurance for study abroad programs

 If you are participating in a study abroad program, you must have insurance that covers major illnesses and accidents abroad.
-If you do not have this insurance, you must purchase it through the Summer School.
+If you do not have this coverage, you must purchase it through the Summer School.

 You can contact Student Financial Services with questions about health insurance: (617) 495-4293; e-mail: SFS@dcemail.harvard.edu.